About the Dunham Bible Museum

 As items were added, the Museum’s collection and exhibits expanded beyond America to include a broader chronological as well as geographical span.
 With the Museum’s move into the Morris Cultural Arts Center in 2008, the expansion of the Museum’s collection was reflected in its new name – the Dunham Bible Museum.

 In 2015, Bill Chamberlin donated his extensive Bible collection to the Dunham Bible Museum.
-Chamberlin is the author of Catalogue of English Bible Translations: A Classified Bibliography of Versions and Editions, a bibliographical resource found in major libraries throughout the world.
-His collection of primarily English Bible translations includes volumes from the sixteenth century to the present.
+Chamberlin is the author of Catalogue of English Bible Translations: A Classified Bibliography of Versions and Editions.
+Chamberlin’s collection includes original language Bibles and is rich in the numerous English translations.

 Houston Baptist University’s Dunham Bible Museum provides a unique educational opportunity for its students as well as the wider community.
 Exhibits, educational programs, and publications show the Bible’s influence and importance in history, government, education, literature, law, and culture.
 The Museum’s rare collection enables visitors, students, and scholars to better understand the Bible’s place in our heritage.